-Last updated on Dec 2nd, 2022 by Heena Ganotra
+Last updated on Sep 26th, 2024 by Heena Ganotra

-Also, flying while pregnant can be a nerve-racking experience for women, especially if they are in the advanced stages of their pregnancy.
-Here are the details that will give you valuable insights into the how(s) and (whys).
+Also, thinking to fly when pregnant can be a nerve-racking experience for women, especially if they are in the advanced stages of their pregnancy.

+Can pregnant women fly?
 Flying during pregnancy can be a safe and comfortable experience.
 However, there are a few things to consider before booking a flight:

 We also recommend packing a kit with essential vitamins, any emergency medication, and a copy of your medical records if you’re travelling internationally.
+Don’t forget to consult your doctor as to when can you fly pregnant.

 Drink a lot of water, even if it means you need to use the bathroom more often.
 Hydration is very important when you travel with pregnancy.